01binary/systemid/README.md

 x = Ax + Bu + Ke
 ```

-Sample code in this repository then demonstrates how to use these two equations in practice for simulation and prediction.
+Sample code in this repository then demonstrates how to use these two equations in practice.

 The code is provided in Matlab (.m) and C++ (.cpp).
 Since Matlab is essentially a Python REPL, it should be easy to convert the Matlab script to Python.